Mobile food vendors

 There are 2 types of mobile food vending operations that are permitted in the city:

-- Food vans: Restricted to serving food that is not potentially hazardous or involves low-risk practices such as frothing milk.
-Food vans can only trade for a maximum period of 15 minutes, for example, an ice cream van or a van serving coffee and cakes.
+Food vans: Restricted to serving food that is not potentially hazardous or involves low-risk practices such as frothing milk for coffee or selling ice-cream.

 Before you start the application process to become a food truck operator, we recommend you attend one of our food truck information sessions to discuss your proposed business and have all your questions answered.